There is no greater agony than bearing an untold story inside you.”

 When people ask me why I share my life and my story so openly, I tell them, “because I have to.”
 I was in my 30’s before I knew anyone else ever felt the way I did.
 I didn’t understand that other people had experienced the same pain, the same shame, and the same feelings I had.

-I am currently working on a book and enjoying writing short stories, poetry, plays, and fiction.
+I am currently working on a book and enjoying writing short stories, poetry, plays, and a bit of fiction.

 You can email me at firstname.lastname@example.org